-- Jayne Narraway , DSL (Headteacher)

-- John Duckett, Deputy DSL (Deputy Headteacher)

-- Rachel Sizer, Deputy DSL

-- Anthea Ray, Safeguarding Governor
+- Jayne Narraway , DSL and Designated LAC Teacher (Headteacher) - John Duckett, Deputy DSL (Deputy Headteacher) - Rachel Sizer, Deputy DSL - Anthea Ray, Safeguarding Governor - Jean Williams Pupil Premium and LAC link governor

 Key Functions of the Safeguarding Team

 The DSL will lead the safeguarding team and allocate tasks to safeguarding team members via regular team meetings.
 The DSL will have management oversight of the safeguarding work completed by the safeguarding team.
 Below is a list of the some of the tasks that the DSL may ask team members to undertake: